One of the health questions on everyone’s lips these days is “why have so many people become gluten and lactose intolerant?”

 Firstly, grains and dairy while looking the same are vastly different from what people consumed only a few generations back.
-In the case of grains, particularly wheat, they have been extensively hybridised (this is separate to the issue of genetic modification).
+In the case of grains, particularly wheat, they have been extensively hybridised (this is separate from the issue of genetic modification).

 Wheat now grows faster, is higher yielding, has higher protein content (gluten is a protein), is drought resistant, pest resistant and disease resistant.
-To accomplish this wheat plants have been selectively bred to have higher levels of certain natural plant compounds.
+To accomplish these wheat plants have been selectively bred to have higher levels of certain natural plant compounds.
 And the crazy thing is some of these compounds were selectively bred down by our ancestors to make them more tolerable.

 An example is lectins.
 Lectins are compounds in grains and legumes that cause inflammation and damage to the gut lining.
 When our ancestors first tried grains and legumes they found they gave them stomach aches.
 So to get around this issue our ancestors developed ways to prepare foods like soaking, sprouting and fermenting to reduce the lectin levels.
-Plus over generations farmers bred species grains and legumes with lower lectin levels.
+Plus over generations, farmers bred species grains and legumes with lower lectin levels.